csci265-team/HiddenFrame/standards.md

 #### Other branchews

 Team members may create any number of branches other than the ones mentioned above.
-However these branches will not be protected.
+These branches should follow the same standards as the ["dev" branch standards](#adding-to-dev-branches) unless the creator explicitly communicates otherwise.
+Some naming reccomendations are given below:
+- `feat-*` For branches where any number of team members are working on a certain feature

 Teams have been made on GitHub for eaech of the roles in this project.